-You must register your intent to be active in the current lobster season via the GoFishVic App before you target lobster.
-See page 29 for details on how to register.Rock lobster
+You must register your intent to be active in the current lobster season via the GoFishVic RL app before you target lobster.
+See page 29 for details on how to register.

 A quick guide on what equipment you can and can't use for collecting rock lobster